 In addition, every student in Lower Sixth is given a position of responsibility.
 The range of leadership opportunities reflect the requirements of the school but also the different skills and experiences the students bring.
 They support throughout the school, from providing assistance to departments and helping to run clubs and activities, to acting as form assistants, Sixth Form mentors and charity reps.

-The development of leadership skills is an on-going process and opportunities at St Helen’s aren’t restricted to Sixth Form.
+The development of leadership skills is an on-going process and opportunities at St Helen’s are not restricted to Sixth Form.

 School Council is composed of elected representatives from each year group in the School to provide a forum where issues can be discussed and suggestions put forward.
 The Council meets with the Director of Students to talk through the points raised and provides regular feedback to the school in assemblies.